 Dumfriesshire, Clydesdale and Tweeddale

-This constituency is new at the July general election, and replaces the previous three constituencies:
+This constituency was introduced at the July 2024 general election, and replaced the previous three new constituencies:

 Dumfries and Galloway